-Property and equipment 4.14
+4.14 Property and equipment

 Property and equipment are recorded at historical cost less accumulated depreciation.
-The Bank's land and buildings are stated at fair value less accumulated depreciation.
+The Bank's buildings are stated at fair value less accumulated depreciation.
 If the recoverable value of property and equipment is lower than its carrying amount, due to circumstances not considered to be temporary, the respective asset is written down to its recoverable value.
-Land is carried at historical cost.
+Land is carried at fair value.
 It has unlimited useful life and thus is not depreciated.